 The Academy Awards for Hypocrisy and Narcissism

-Here's how clueless Hollywood is about women — they selected a serial misogynist to host their biggest celebrity confab.
+Here's how clueless Hollywood is about women — it selected a serial misogynist to host its biggest celebrity confab.

 The latest annual confab of self-congratulatory celebrities, the 90th Academy Awards, is over.